meta-introspector/generic-callback-git-oauth-cloudflare-worker-server/README.md

 +  base_url: <YOUR_WORKER_URL>
 ```

 Commit the change.
-Once deployed, you can sign into Sveltia CMS remotely with GitHub or GitLab!
+Once deployed, you can sign into your app remotely with GitHub or GitLab!

 ## Plan for callbacks